 DIY Whitening Tips

 Although teeth stains occur naturally, you can still lessen their impact with good hygiene and a little education.
 Besides brushing and flossing them twice every day, you can help make your teeth more stain-resistant by ensuring your tooth enamel remains strong and healthy.
-As the most mineralized substance in your body, enamel is made almost entirely of calcium and phosphate—minerals that are found abundantly in dairy products (milk, cheese, yogurt) and most meats (turkey, chicken, beef).
+As the most mineralized substance in your body, the enamel is made almost entirely of calcium and phosphate—minerals that are found abundantly in dairy products (milk, cheese, yogurt) and most meats (turkey, chicken, beef).
 Drink water after your meals if you can’t brush your teeth to neutralize enamel-weakening acid and rinse away lingering chromogens.

 About Your Lake Forest Dentist:

 Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from Chicago and surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.